arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 </div>

-### Probabilities and Odds

-Instead of trying to get an outcome like "yes this patient has sepsis" or "no this patient doesn't have sepsis" it is both easier and more useful to model the _chance_ that the patient has sepsis.

-There are two ways to talk about chance:

-**Probability** is ... a number between 0 and 1, a percentage that a statement like "this patient is experiencing sepsis." is true.

-**Odds** is ... a proportion, a number greater than equal to 0, a statement like "for every one patient with these symptoms who does not have sepsis, we expect n patients who do have sepsis."

-### Logistic regression
+## Logistic Regression

 One of the most common kinds of generalized linear model is logistic regression.
-That's a linear model using a [logit](https://en.wikipedia.org/wiki/Logit) (LOH-jit) transformation to convert the outcome that's binary (or continuous but bounded at 0 to 1, like a proportion).
+That's a linear model using a [logit](https://en.wikipedia.org/wiki/Logit) (LOH-jit) transformation to convert an outcome that's binary.

+If you want to build a model predicting a binary outcome (e.g. yes or no, true or false, has or doesn't have a diagnosis, survives or dies, relapses or doesn't), then logistic regression is a great tool!

+### Talking About Chance

+Logistic regression is for binary outcomes (e.g. has sepsis or doesn't have sepsis).
+But statistical models are always imperfect; each prediction will be a guess, with some expected error around that guess.
+So we express the predictions from a model of a binary outcome in terms of the _chance_ of that outcome.
+In our example, given a particular temperature, what is the predicted chance that patient has sepsis?

+There are a few different ways to talk about chance.
+Two of the most commonly used are "probability" and "odds".
+They are sometimes used interchangeably in casual speech, but in statistics each has a very specific meaning:

+- **Probability** is a number between 0 and 1, indicating how likely it is that a statement like "this patient has sepsis" is true.
+0 means "impossible" and 1 means "definitely true".
+Some people prefer to multiple probability by 100 and talk in terms of percents (e.g. at this temperature, we predict a 60% chance of sepsis).
+- **Odds** is a proportion --- it is the probability of an outcome (e.g. probability of sepsis) divided by the probability of the other outcome (e.g. probability of not having sepsis).
+Odds of 0 means "impossible", odds of 1 means an even chance, and odds greater than 1 means the outcome is increasingly likely.
+You can express odds in statement like "for every one patient with this temperature who does not have sepsis, we expect n patients who do have sepsis."

+### Logit Link Function

+To build a regression model predicting the chance of sepsis based on temperature, we'll transform the binary sepsis variable using a **logit** link function.

 <div class = "behind-the-scenes">
 <b style="color: rgb(var(--color-highlight));">Behind the scenes</b><br>